 Yan Kuznetsov Assigned to Wranglers

-The 21-year-old was recalled to the big club on Jan.
-5 but did not draw into a game.
-In 31 spins with the Wranglers this year, the Murmansk, Russia native has two goals and seven points, along with a plus-13 rating.
+The 21-year-old made his NHL debut on Jan.
+9 against the Ottawa Senators, logging 11:58 of ice time and recording two shots on goal.
+In 31 games with the Wranglers this year, the Murmansk, Russia native has two goals, seven points, 13 penalty minutes and a plus-5 rating.

+The Wranglers are back in action on Friday, Jan.
+19 when they visit the Coachella Valley Firebirds as part of a seven-game stretch away from the Scotiabank Saddledome.

 • Discuss this story on the American Hockey League message board...